shadecoredev/AnimatedMultimeshInstance3D/README.md

 Note that when using blend out time "get_current_animation" method retrieves the original animation (animation "A" in this case), since the animation is blended back to the original one.

-If you want to create a custom animation processing solution, you can use method combine_custom_buffer and send buffer data to multimesh directly.
+If you want to create a custom animation processing solution, you can use method combine_custom_buffer and send buffer data to multimesh directly with [set_buffer()](https://docs.godotengine.org/en/stable/classes/class_multimesh.html#class-multimesh-property-buffer).
 `combine_custom_buffer(main_animation : MultimeshAnimationData, blended_animation : MultimeshAnimationData , blend_duration : float = 0.0, blend_out_time : float = 0.0)`

 ## BulkAnimatedMultimeshControl